jsconf/wwwtf.berlin/about.md

 ## HoWWW can I contribute?
 This site is created with love by members of the Berlin web technologies community.
-If you want to contribute, fork the repo linked in the footer of the page.
-We welcome pull requests, and improvements :)
+You want to contribute your own event? <a href="/add-your-event">Add it here</a>.
+We also welcome pull requests and any suggestions for improvements :)